matsengrp/gctree/docsrc/quickstart.rst

 The flag ``--id_abundances`` indicates that integer sequence ids should be interepreted as abundances (our ``17`` sequence).
 The argument ``--abundance_file`` indicates that sequence abundance information should be written to the specified ``csv`` file.

-.. command-output:: deduplicate 150228_Clone_3-8.fasta --root GL --id_abundances --abundance_file abundances.csv > deduplicated.phylip
+.. command-output:: deduplicate ../example/150228_Clone_3-8.fasta --root GL --id_abundances --abundance_file abundances.csv > deduplicated.phylip
-  :cwd: ../example
   :shell:

 We now have files ``deduplicated.phylip`` and ``abundances.csv``:

 .. command-output:: head deduplicated.phylip
-  :cwd: ../example
   :shell:

 .. command-output:: head abundances.csv
-  :cwd: ../example
   :shell: